EricLi35/Todo-App/README.md

 - As a user, I want to be able to load and save the state of the application
 - As a user, I want to be able to play a sound when a new task is added

+Phase 4: Task 2
+I chose to implement the Map interface somewhere in my code.
+The specific class where the Map interface was used is the ToDoApp class.